gr8Stuff/find-political-donors/README.md

 11. [FAQ](README.md#faq)

 # Introduction
-You’re a data engineer working for political consultants and you’ve been asked to help identify possible donors for a variety of upcoming election campaigns.
+As a data engineer working for political consultants,we’ve been asked to help identify possible donors for a variety of upcoming election campaigns.

-The Federal Election Commission regularly publishes campaign contributions and while you don’t want to pull specific donors from those files — because using that information for fundraising or commercial purposes is illegal — you want to identify the areas (zip codes) that may be fertile ground for soliciting future donations for similar candidates.
+The Federal Election Commission regularly publishes campaign contributions and while we don’t want to pull specific donors from those files — because using that information for fundraising or commercial purposes is illegal — we want to identify the areas (zip codes) that may be fertile ground for soliciting future donations for similar candidates.

-Because those donations may come from specific events (e.g., high-dollar fundraising dinners) but aren’t marked as such in the data, you also want to identify which time periods are particularly lucrative so that an analyst might later correlate them to specific fundraising events.
+Because the donations may come from specific events (e.g., high-dollar fundraising dinners) but aren’t marked as such in the data, we also want to identify the time periods that are particularly lucrative so that an analyst might later correlate them to specific fundraising events.

-# Challenge summary

-For this challenge, we're asking you to take an input file that lists campaign contributions by individual donors and distill it into two output files:
+For this challenge, we're have to take as input a file that lists campaign contributions by individual donors and distill it into two output files:

 1. `medianvals_by_zip.txt`: contains a calculated running median, total dollar amount and total number of contributions by recipient and zip code

 2. `medianvals_by_date.txt`: has the calculated median, total dollar amount and total number of contributions by recipient and date.

-As part of the team working on the project, another developer has been placed in charge of building the graphical user interface, which consists of two dashboards.
-The first would show the zip codes that are particularly generous to a recipient over time while the second would display the days that were lucrative for each recipient.

-Your role on the project is to work on the data pipeline that will hand off the information to the front-end.
-As the backend data engineer, you do **not** need to display the data or work on the dashboard but you do need to provide the information.

-You can assume there is another process that takes what is written to both files and sends it to the front-end.
-If we were building this pipeline in real life, we’d probably have another mechanism to send the output to the GUI rather than writing to a file.
-However for the purposes of grading this challenge, we just want you to write the output to files.
+# Approach

+The data can flow in from different sources such as a stream from a webapp or from a file.
+Similarly, the output can flow to a queue or a process that feeds into a front-end process rather than to a file.
+As a result, the main data processing layer that will identify donor data has to be separated from the inflow and outflow of the data pipeline has to be source and destination agnostic.
+ The code is divided into following layers,
+1. Init Layer : This is the main initialization code that will:

+   a.
+Validate the arguments that are passed into the program.
+This layer will default the non-mandatory arguments and
+      exit with appropriate errors if there are insufficient/invalid arguments.

+   b.
+Process the input source(s) and output destination(s) paths and names.
+The input source must exist in the specified location
+      with appropriate  permissions.
+Output directories must be writable with permissions to create output files.

+   c.
+Create the appropriate readers and writers for the input and output.
+This can then be seemlessly adapted for
+      different  formats/types of input sources and output destinations.

+2. Data Processing Layer : This is the main processor that will receive one contribution and record the contribution based on the rules    identified.
+3. Summary Output : This is the final layer that will perform any overall computations or summaries.
+4. Clean up : This is the code where any open files are closed so the program exits gracefully.

-# Details of challenge
+# Details of Implementation

-You’re given one input file, `itcont.txt`.
-Each line of the input file contains information about a campaign contribution that was made on a particular date from a donor to a political campaign, committee or other similar entity.
-Out of the many fields listed on the pipe-delimited line, you’re primarily interested in the zip code associated with the donor, amount contributed, date of the transaction and ID of the recipient.

-Your code should process each line of the input file as if that record was sequentially streaming into your program.
-For each input file line, calculate the running median of contributions, total number of transactions and total amount of contributions streaming in so far for that recipient and zip code.
-The calculated fields should then be formatted into a pipe-delimited line and written to an output file named `medianvals_by_zip.txt` in the same order as the input line appeared in the input file.

-Your program also should write to a second output file named `medianvals_by_date.txt`.
-Each line of this second output file should list every unique combination of date and recipient from the input file and then the calculated total contributions and median contribution for that combination of date and recipient.

-The fields on each pipe-delimited line of `medianvals_by_date.txt` should be date, recipient, total number of transactions, total amount of contributions and median contribution.
-Unlike the first output file, this second output file should have lines sorted alphabetical by recipient and then chronologically by date.

-Also, unlike the first output file, every line in the `medianvals_by_date.txt` file should be represented by a unique combination of day and recipient -- there should be no duplicates.
+1. Language of implementation : Chose Java to implement this as it is easy to integrate different input and output formats using an adapter-like Pattern and feed to the main data processor class.
+Java can also scale for large data files/streams.

+2. The FindPoliticalDonors class represents the main body of the processor.
+The interactions between the processor and the user input and output are channeled through the static main() method, the entry to the application.

+3. main() : Processes user arguments, initializes the File readers and output File writers as appropriate.
+   Instantiate the FindPoliticalDonors class.
+   FindPoliticalDonors provides Setter Methods that the main() uses to pass File Handles for writing  outputs. main() reads each line from the input file, mimicking streaming input and calls the addContrib() method of the FindPoliticalDonors class to processes and record each incoming contribution and running medians in the  medianvals_by_zip.txt
+   At the end, main() calls the recordByDates() method of the FindPoliticalDonors class to create a chronological summary of contributions, broken down by recipients.

+4. The processor method addContrib() of the FindPoliticalDonors class parses the incoming record and validates the incoming contribution based on the specified business rules.
+This rejects records that fail criteria such as invalid OTHER_ID ( other_id is non-empty) or CMTE_ID is empty( Recipient is not specified) and other such rules.

+5. To support the contribution processing, broken down by recipients( each Flier ID represents a recipient), FindPoliticalDonors uses two HashMap-based classes mapByZip and mapByDates.
+   These two classes are based on a HashMapList class.
+HashMapList class represents a HashMap of HashMaps and is used for the two different use cases of this project.

+   In order to support the two different cases and also to provide extensibility for future scenarios, HashMapList class is designed as a generic class with two type parameters to represents a HashMap of HashMaps.

+   mapByZip: In the first scenario, given a CMTE_ID(String type), it should be possible to group and retrieve the summary of contributions by Zip Code(String Type) for each individual recipient.
+   A HashMapList<String,String> can be used for this.
+   mapByDates: In the second scenario, given a CMTE_ID(String type), it should be possible to get the chronological summary of contributions grouping the contributions that were collected on the same day.
+   A HashMapList<String,Date> can be used for this.
+   The HashMapList class is useful to hold contributions broken down by recipients and further organized by zip codes.
+   The HashMapList class is also used to classify recipient-wise contributions grouped by transaction date.

+ 6. Performance optimizations : The HashMapList class supports two modes, sorted and unsorted.

+    The sorted option is used for mapByZip class to compute the median contribution raised from the Zip Code corresponding to the contribution being processed for the recipient.
+Under this option, the contributions are always stored in sorted fashion to enable computing the median contributions as each contribution is received.
+    For this purpose, the contributions for a zip code are stored in a dynamic array list and it is relatively easy to add/reorder contributions.
+    The mapByDates class does not require sorting as this is used to print a summary after processing all the records.
+In this case, the HashMapList uses an array of doubles to store the contributions corresponding to a given transaction date.
+The amount corresponding to  each record is appended in the order processed.
+After all records are read in,the java Arrays.sort() method is called on the array before the median is computed.
+The array can hold upto 40 contributions for the same date, but if this size is exceeded,  the array is incremented in chunks of 40 elements.
+The array-based read/write is an O(1) operation and superior to ArrayList, both in terms of performance as well as size.
+The sort is run just once on the HashMap object corresponding to mapByDates as compared to the mapByZip for which a sort has to be run for each incoming contribution.

 ## Input file

 The Federal Election Commission provides data files stretching back years and is [regularly updated](http://classic.fec.gov/finance/disclosure/ftpdet.shtml)